J.D., University of Illinois, College of Law

 B.A., Economics, University of Illinois, College of Liberal Arts and Sciences

-“In Defense of the Tax Collector,” 18 Bankr.
+The Case for the Tax Collector, 18 Bankr.
 L. & Prac.
-6 (2009)
+6 (2009).

-“In Good Times and in Debt: The Evolution of Marital Agency and the Meaning of Marriage,” 87 Neb.
-L. Rev. 373 (2008)
+In Good Times and in Debt: The Evolution of Marital Agency and the Meaning of Marriage, 87 Nebraska L. Rev. 1001 (2008).

-“You and Me Against the World: Marriage and Divorce From Creditors’ Perspective,” in Reconceiving the Family: Critical Reflections on the American Law Institute’s Principles of the Law of Family Dissolution (with Robin Fretwell Wilson, 2006)
+You and Me Against the World: Marriage and Divorce From Creditors’ Perspective in Reconceiving the Family: Critical Reflections on the American Law Institute’s Principles of the Law of Family Dissolution (Robin Fretwell Wilson ed., Cambridge University Press 2006).

 A Search for Reason in “Reasonably Equivalent Value” After BFP v.
 Resolution Trust Corp., 13 Am.
 Bankr.
 Inst.
 L. Rev. 261 (2005).

 What Goes Up Must Come Down: Check Kiting, the UCC, and the Trustee’s Avoiding Powers, 77 Am.
 Bankr.
 L. J. 333 (2004).